 Narooma Sth - Option 1

-The first is a stop off at the Visitors Centre to see the Montague Light House museum.
-Then make your way along the shoreline to the Narooma Wharf where there is often a parade of wildlife queued up for fisher castoffs.
+Make your way along the shoreline to the Narooma Wharf where there is often a parade of wildlife queued up for fisher castoffs.

 Continue to Bar Rock Road and then follow it up to the lookout before continuing down the hill to Australia Rock and the southern side of the Narooma Break wall.
 This area is favoured by a rowdy bunch of Australian fur seals.
 Don’t miss Australia Rock, a natural hole weathered into the remnants of volcanic activity hundreds of millions of years ago that just happens to be shaped like Australia.